Homerland

 "Homerland" (styled as "HOMƎRLAND") is the first episode of the twenty-fifth season of the American animated television series The Simpsons and the 531st episode of the series overall.
 It originally aired on the Fox network in the United States on September 29, 2013.
 It was written by Stephanie Gillis and directed by Bob Anderson.

+In this episode, Lisa is concerned about Homer's changed personality after returning from a conference and calls the FBI.
 It guest-stars Kristen Wiig as Annie Crawford and Kevin Michael Richardson as an unnamed FBI agent.
+The episode received positive reviews.
 The episode's title and plot is a reference to the Primetime Emmy Award-winning TV series Homeland.

 Plot

-Homer leaves the house to attend a nuclear power convention in Boise, Idaho with Lenny and Carl.
-The three use the occasion as an excuse to drink heavily, starting during the drive to the airport, and collect as much free merchandise as they can.
-Even though they are thrown out of the convention for their bad behavior, they attend the post-closing party.
-The rest of the Simpson family waits to greet Homer at the airport, but his failure to appear shocks them.
-Lenny and Carl ineptly try to console the Simpsons, and Patty and Selma do so with malicious glee.
+Homer, Lenny, and Carl attend a nuclear power convention in Boise, Idaho.
+They use the occasion to drink heavily and collect free merchandise.
+Although they are ejected from the convention for their behavior, they attend the convention party.
+When Homer is due to arrive home, the Simpson family waits to greet Homer at the airport, but he fails to appear.

-Homer returns several days later, but with noticeable changes in his behavior: he no longer strangles Bart for making sarcastic remarks, he refuses to eat pork chops or drink beer, and he prostrates himself on what appears to be a prayer mat while facing toward the Middle East.
-He has occasional short flashbacks of entering an unmarked van and sitting in a chair with headphones on and his wrists clamped down, as if being tortured.
-Overhearing a conversation between Chief Wiggum and Apu about rumors of a terrorist operative in Springfield, Lisa begins to suspect that Homer had been kidnapped and indoctrinated as a Muslim in order to carry out an attack.
-When she sees him looking at blueprints of the Springfield Nuclear Power Plant, her fears drive her to notify the FBI.
+Homer returns later with changes in his behavior: he no longer strangles Bart when provoked, he refuses to eat pork chops or drink beer, and he appears to prostrate himself on a mat while facing the Middle East.
+He has flashbacks of entering a van and being clamped to a chair with headphones on.
+Overhearing Chief Wiggum and Apu talk about a rumored terrorist in Springfield, Lisa suspects Homer was kidnapped and indoctrinated to carry out an attack.
+When she sees him looking at blueprints of the power plant, she notifies the FBI.

-Agent Annie Crawford, who suffers from bipolar disorder, fields Lisa's call and leads a team to investigate.
-She infiltrates a sleepover that Bart and Milhouse are having, then slips into bed with Homer and Marge to tell him that she knows what he is planning.
-The next day, Homer brings a large, tarp-covered device through the security gate and into the plant, and sets it up in the basement.
-Lisa races to the plant in an effort to prevent Homer from destroying it, but he tells her that he is only going to ensure that the plant will not do any more damage to the environment.
-His device is actually a tank filled with sour milk and spoiled chicken, which he plans to pump into the air conditioning system so that the stench will drive everyone off the property.
+Agent Annie Crawford, who suffers from bipolar disorder, investigates.
+She infiltrates Bart and Milhouse's sleepover, and slips into bed with Homer and Marge to interrogate him.
+Later, Homer brings a tarp-covered device to the plant and sets it up in the basement.
+Lisa tries to prevent Homer from destroying it, but he says he is ensuring the plant will no longer damage the environment.
+His device is a tank filled with sour milk and spoiled chicken, which he plans to pump into the air conditioning system so the stench drives everyone away.